LukaKaranovic/surrounded/docs/logicaldesign.md

 #### <a name="enemy"></a>5.5 Enemy Module

 The enemy module, similar to the player module, holds data and information for the game control module, UIX module, and round module to use.
-The enemy module also contains the information for their AI and as well as the bosses AI and data.
+The enemy module also contains the information for their AI and as well as the AI and data for bosses.

 #### <a name="enemyresp"></a>5.5.1: Enemy Module Responsibilities